broothie/gspec/README.md

 ### Let

-`gspec.Let` allows you to define type-safe, per-case values.
+`gspec.Let` the definition of type-safe, per-case values.
-Let values are only evaluated if they are used in a test case, and are cached for the duration of the test case.
+`Let` values are only evaluated if they are used in a test case, and are cached for the duration of the test case.

-Let values can be overwritten in nested groups, but **their return type must remain the same**.
+`Let` values can be overwritten in nested groups, but **their return type must remain the same**.

 ```go
 package examples